TaleSpire-Modding/ImageToPlanePlugin/README.md

 ## Install

-Go to the releases folder and download the latest and extract to the contents of your TaleSpire game folder.
+Currently you need to either follow the build guide down below or use the R2ModMan.

 ## Usage